jkarneges/playloop/README.md

 ### Windows

-On Windows, building with SDL takes a little more effort.
-See the [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) setup docs.
+On Windows, building takes a little more effort.
+As a convenience, you can find a build for Windows [in the releases area](https://github.com/jkarneges/playloop/releases).

+To build from source, see the [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) setup docs.

 ## Usage